VishnuEaswaran/settingUpASystem/README.md

 # Setting up my system after a clean install

-Scripts and tasks for setting up a new system.
+Scripts and some dot files for setting up a new system to my taste.